jefferis/cmtk/core/README.txt

   http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=6989625

-  Workaround: build "Debug" configuration, or use a different compiler
+  Workaround: build "MinSizeRel" configuration, which sets optimization level
+    to O2.
+Note that OpenMP must be disabled, because otherwise optimization is bumped back to O3 by default.

 ==========================================================================